Reading and Phonics

 Opportunities for reading

 Pupils read regularly in all areas of the curriculum and in every part of the school day through:

 - Guided Reading - Teachers work with small groups of pupils to teach specific and targeted reading skills in a book that is sufficiently challenging.

-- Story Time - In Early years and Key Stage One, books are read to pupils for them to hear good examples of reading aloud and to develop an enthusiasm for reading books themselves.
+- Story Time - Across the whole school, books are read aloud and shared with pupils, helping children to hear expressive reading and to develop an enthusiasm for reading books themselves.
 Class books are shared with pupils, where they read along with the teacher.